 Did you know that podcasts can make you smarter?
 No wonder they are one of the most popular tools for learning and personal growth.
-Here is how you can get started on listening to podcasts.
+Here is a podcasts beginners guide designed to help you learn how to get started with podcasts.

-With podcasts, listening to captivating ideas and real-life conversations anywhere on-the-go has never been so easy — it’s no surprise that more than 112 million people listen to this on-demand radio in the US alone.
+With podcasts, listening to captivating ideas and real-life conversations anywhere on-the-go has never been so easy.
+So, it’s no surprise that more than 112 million people listen to this on-demand radio in the US alone.

-Check out the Podcasts Beginner Guide below, start listening, and include the best ones in your daily routine.
+Check out the podcasts beginners guide below, start listening, and include some new podcasts in your daily routine.

 - What is a podcast